-Another quick way to calculate the rate is based on the fact that the entire ECG is 10 seconds.
-So by counting the number of QRS complexes and multiplying by 6, the number per minute can be calculated (since 10 seconds times 6 is 60 seconds or 1 minute).
-This is a better method when the QRS complexes are irregular (such as during atrial fibrillation) which makes the first method less accurate, since the RR intervals may vary from beat to beat in this setting.
-Below are some examples using each method.
+Another quick way to calculate the rate is based on the entire ECG being 10 seconds.
+By counting the number of QRS complexes and multiplying by six, the number per minute can be calculated — because 10 seconds times six equals 60 seconds, or 1 minute.
+This is a better method when the QRS complexes are irregular, as during atrial fibrillation, in which case the RR intervals may vary from beat to beat.

-Example 5: This ECG strip shows "AV dissociation" meaning the P waves (indicating atrial activity) are at a different rate than the QRS complexes (indicating ventricular activity).
-This rhythm is actually an accelerated idioventricular rhythm (slow ventricular tachycardia).
+This ECG strip shows AV dissociation, meaning the P waves (indicating atrial activity) are at a different rate than the QRS complexes (indicating ventricular activity), as explained earlier.
+This rhythm is actually an accelerated idioventricular rhythm, or slow ventricular tachycardia.
 The atrial rate is indicated by the P waves.
-There are almost exactly 5 large boxes between P waves indicating an atrial rate of 60 beats per minute.
-There are a total of 10 P waves on this strip (difficult to see some of them as they are intermittently buried in the QRS complexes) and 10 x 6 = 60 confirming the first method.
-There are just more than 4 big boxes between each QRS complexes and thus the ventricular rate is between 60 and 75.
-Since there is a total of 11 QRS complexes in this full 10 second strip, the actual ventricular rate is 11 x 6 = 66 beats per minute.
+There are almost exactly five large boxes between P waves, indicating an atrial rate of 60 bpm.
+There are a total of ten P waves on this strip (difficult to see some of them, as they are intermittently buried in the QRS complexes) and 10 x 6 = 60.
+This confirms the first method.
+There are just more than four big boxes between each QRS complexes, thus the ventricular rate is between 60 and 75.
+Because there is a total of eleven QRS complexes in this full 10-second strip, the calculation for the actual ventricular rate is 11 x 6 = 66 bpm.